wantafanta/purple/README.md

 Press enter a few times, choose yes, next etc.

-Grabs the latests version of all tools.
+Grabs the latest version of all tools.
 Where possible run in a virtual environment using pipenv.

 #### Tools
 * [ActiveReign](https://github.com/m8r0wn/activereign)